A Vision of a Church for the 21st Century

 The auditorium would be darkened most of the time, with spot lighting giving a pop-concert type of atmosphere, particularly when live bands are performing.
 The stages would be used for music, dance, drama, and spoken presentations.
 The auditorium would also have one or more balconies with seating for older participants and those who wanted to sit.

-As to the format of the service, the usual worship/sermon/worship sandwich would be replaced by a continuously alternating presentation of Christian music, drama, dance and message 'sound-bites' of a wide variety of types.
-The music would vary from Christian rock, to light folk, and from country, to black gospel, with everything else in-between, including worship choruses and occasional hymns.
+As to the format of the service, the usual worship/sermon/worship sandwich would be replaced by a continuously alternating presentation of Christian music, drama, dance and message sound-bites of a wide variety of types.
+The music would vary from Christian rock, to light folk, to melodic classical, and from country to black gospel, with everything else in-between.
+Of course it would also include the worship choruses and hymns we love and enjoy today.

 The message portions would be relatively short and would include testimonies, short messages, poignant dramatic presentations, and audio-visual material.
 Bible readings would generally be either audio-visual or dramatic in nature.

-All of the elements in a service would be designed to fit into a particular spiritual theme, building a jig-saw-like picture in the minds of the worshippers.
-The elements would flow continuously one to the other with minimal interruption, facilitating the work of the Holy Spirit in the worshippers' hearts.
+All of these elements within any service would be designed to fit into a particular spiritual theme, building a jig-saw-like picture in the minds of the worshippers.
+The elements would flow continuously one to the other with minimal interruption, facilitating the work of the Holy Spirit in the worshippers' minds and hearts.

-The average length of a service would be two to three hours - the length of a pop-concert - and people would come for all or part of it.
-Time would also be set aside for team ministry and 'body ministry' in which the development of individual's gifts would be encouraged.
+The average length of a service would be two to three hours—the length of a big pop-concert—and people would come for all or part of it.
+Time would also be set aside for team ministry and body-ministry in which the development of individual's gifts would be encouraged.

 The overall effect of this would, I believe, be spiritually and emotionally stunning.
-Church worship currently appeals mainly to the intellects of church goers.
-The emotions often have to be left behind at the door.
+Often church worship appeals mostly to the intellects of church goers.
+Emotions have to be left behind at the door.
 That would not be the case in this church.
-All of the human emotions would be involved, and every aspect of the human psyche would be opened to the touch of God.
+All human emotions would be involved, and every aspect of the human psyche would be opened to the touch of God.
 I believe this kind of service would have the potential to speak to the hearts of people, and change lives, more radically and more quickly than we've ever known.